 Public Health England’s chief executive Duncan Selbie announced that the move will provide “world-leading scientists world-class facilities in a region with the greatest concentration of academic and commercial expertise in life sciences.”

 In his announcement, Mr Osborne stated that the new facilities in Harlow will include a “leading centre for research, health improvement and protection” and that they would enable the “continued development of world-leading work on international health threats such as Ebola.”

 Annual Harlow Jobs Fair

-Last October, I held a very successful fifth annual Jobs and Apprenticeships Fair at the Harlow Leisure zone.
+In September, I held a very successful 7th annual Jobs and Apprenticeships Fair at the Harlow Leisurezone.
 Over 70 businesses had stalls advertising hundreds of vacancies to local job seekers.

-A huge thanks goes out to Stansted Airport, Harlow College, DMG Mori and CB Lighting for sponsoring the event, as well as the Harlow Chamber of Commerce, Harlow Seetec and the team from the Harlow Job Centre, for their hard work in helping to organise the day with my team.
+A huge thanks goes out to Stansted Airport and Harlow College for sponsoring the event, as well as the Harlow Chamber of Commerce and the team from the Harlow Job Centre, for their hard work in helping to organise the day with my team.
 It was great to have BBC Essex there this year too who had lots of interest about careers in journalism and media.